AirTurn Wireless Controllers Brings Greater Productivity and Convenience to Pro Tools

 AirTurn Wireless Control Options

-The DUO gives you 2 controls at your feet while the QUAD gives you four.
+The DUO200 gives you 2 controls at your feet while the QUAD200 gives you four.
 You can move it around since it’s wireless and it’s perfect for hands-free operation.
 And, it’s silent.
 The pedals operate silently so you won’t hear any pedal clicks in your recording.

 The BT200S series is excellent for engineers as well, these use sturdy steel switches that are quiet but not silent, and can be powered using the USB-rechargeable battery or using a 9v power supply.
 This series comes in a two, four, or six switch model.

-And my personal favorite is the hand-held DIGIT.
-The DIGIT gives you all 6 controls at your fingertips.
-While it’s not hands free, it is easy to move around and use with its tactile keypad and ergonomic design.
+And my personal favorite is the hand-held DIGIT200.
+The DIGIT200 gives you all 6 controls at your fingertips.
+While it’s not hands-free, it is easy to move around and use with its tactile keypad and ergonomic design.
 The DIGIT is included as the control for all AirTurn BT200 products.

 AirTurn also offers custom coding options for their BT200 series of controllers.
 Using the AirTurn manager you can assign custom codes for your BT200 so you can expand your options to control your DAW.
 You can design complex macros or multi-key codes with modifiers.
 Basically anything you can key on a keyboard can be programmed on the BT200.
 Since the profile was designed around tracking, and Pro Tools offers so much more than tracking, you can customize the BT200 for edit and mix functions as well.